Motion to Adorn

 And like all decorative books, you've put it as close to the edge of the circular table as possible to make it seem like it's going to fall off at any moment.
 Correct.

-Okay, good, good.
-Judge Hodgman, I feel like I need to take an opportunity to speak to what I'm seeing in these photographs and the feeling that it's engendering within me,
+Judge Hodgman.
+I feel like I need to take an opportunity to speak to what I'm seeing in these photographs and the feeling that it's engendering within me,

 Grombrindahl.
 Yeah, yeah.

-And I'm definitely mispronouncing that.
-And I'm going to get some mail from some angry individuals.
+And I'm definitely mispronouncing that, and I'm going to get some mail from some angry individuals.
+But yeah.

-Brennan do you have anything framed in your whole apartment no I find framing to be unnecessarily ostentatious yep okay just gonna note that
+Brendan, do you have anything framed in your whole apartment?
+No, I find framing to be unnecessarily ostentatious.
+Yep.

-continue yeah yeah yeah yeah so um well other than things people have purchased for me but we'll get to that so so right right above uh our best friend Grombendahl is actually a piece that her sister made um that was in her first uh little art show in in
+So, so right above our best friend Grombendahl is actually a piece that her sister made that was in her first little art show in Tolkien.

 at her first art show.
 Personal art.